albertpratomo/albertpratomo.github.io/README.md

 Hello world.
 I'm Albert, a full-stack web developer and an aspiring technopreneur. 🖥🚀

 This is a WIP personal website to show my resume, portfolios, and writings.
-Built using Nuxt and Prismic, hosted in Github Pages.

 ## Build Setup